Dahlgren/Bulletproof-Arma-Launcher/readme.md

 for unit test

-`nosetests ../tests -a "!integration" --nocapture`
+`pipenv run nosetests tests -a "!integration" --nocapture`

 for integration tests

-`nosetests ../tests -a "integration" --nocapture`
+`pipenv run nosetests tests -a "integration" --nocapture`

 *Important:* To run those tests under Linux or Cygwin, replace the double quotes (") with single quotes (').